hyperkot/event/README.md

 I'm used to comment source with jsdocs when needed but not in case of TypeScript - it has more meta data described by it's syntax than jsdocs could support.
 So jsdocs here would be just excessive the only thing to expect from comments is descriptions.
+- Getters of context-bound variants of all methods imaginable as callbacks are provided.
+I just hate using bind and creating one-liner closures all over the place so much...)
+- Event may have only one argument.
+Any set of arguments may be presented as an object with corresponding fields and this in fact is usually a clearer way to present arguments.
+    Supporting multiple arguments would make all source code a bit more complex and there is no required functionality which cannot be written without using variable argument lists.
+    Actually i believe that one has to have irresistable arguments to use this JS/TS language feature in some simple core library.
+- There are two interfaces which may present the event object: EventEmitter and EventTrait.
+    - EventTrait describes full Event class api - this is how events of class should be described internally for methods of this class.
+    - EventEmitter is 'public' variant of EventTrait.
+The main difference - it has no 'trigger' method.

+    I strongly believe that events of any class should be triggered only internally by the methods of this class - otherwise the source cohesion might become so high that maintaing that source would require an effort close to the effort needed to rewrite it completely.

 ## Dependencies